 Our exploration began on the Peru side, in the slightly dumpy town of Puno.
 Curiously, the town doesn't really feature the lake at all.
 In fact, it would be possible to be completely ignorant you are sitting right next to a world-famous destination, since most of the town centers on a couple squares about a 1/2 mile up from the water.
 Of course, we knew why we were there, so we made our way to the shore and beyond.

 As a curious aside, it seems evolution has dealt the villagers an interesting adaptation: They all appear squat and rotund.
 Not exactly obese, but rather round.
-I'm guessing hundreds of years and many generations of living on small, floating islands have resulted in people comfortable sitting a lot, weaving baskets, houses, boats and property out of reeds.

 After las islas flotando, as they are known in these parts, we headed off to Isla Taquile a couple hours away by our very slow boat.
 On this solid, landed island, we wandered over the hilltops, witnessing another ancient culture dating back from pre-Incan times.